sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 to ENI/VNIC) It is important to notice from the get go, **routing** and **mapping** are two different but complementary concepts, specifically:

+**Routing**

-1. **Routing**.
-The route table is configured by the customer, depending upon how they want to route traffic.
-Or intercept via a firewall, or redirect.
+The route table is configured by the customer to provide the desired traffic routing behavior; traffic can also be intercepted or redirected.
 It must be clear that the routing table has the final say in the way the traffic is routed (Longest Prefix Match = wins).
-Routes can intercept **part** of the traffic and forward to next hop for the purpose of filtering
+Routes can intercept **part** of the traffic and forward to a next hop for the purpose of filtering.
+The order is:  LPM->Route->Mapping.
+We ONLY look at mappings, AFTER LPM decides that a route wins.

-For example, by default usually this entry applies:
+For example, a default route appears as below:
 - [Overview](#overview)

     `0/0 -> Internet (Default)`

-    But the customer can override the entry and route the traffic as follows:
+    The entry following shows how a customer can override the entry and route the traffic differently:

     `8.8.0.0/16 -> Internet (SNAT to VIP)`

-    `0/0 -> Default Hop: 10.1.2.11 (Firewall in current VNET)`
+    `0/0 -> Default Hop: 10.1.2.11 (direct to a Firewall in current VNET)`

-1. **Mapping**.
+**Mapping**

 Mapping lookups determine the network physical address (PA) spaces to redirect traffic.
-A mapping is a lookup table PA to CA (Physical Address to Customer Address), and whether it requires a different Encap (for example).
+A mapping is a PA to CA (Physical Address to Customer Address) lookup table, and Encap determination (for example).

     `10.3.0.0/16 -> VNET C (Peered) (use mapping)`

-The order is:  LPM->Route->Mapping.
-We ONLY look at mappings, AFTER LPM decides that a route wins.

 Notice that a routing table has a size limit of about 100K while mapping table has a limit of 1M.
 Using mappings extends the amount of data